-I finally decided on a walk that would take in the Graham Creag Ghuanach, a visit to Staoineag bothy, the Graham Beinn na Clioche, a visit to Loch Chiarain bothy and finally an ascent of the Corbett Leum Uilleim.
+I finally decided on a walk that would take in the Fiona Creag Ghuanach, a visit to Staoineag bothy, the Fiona Beinn na Clioche, a visit to Loch Chiarain bothy and finally an ascent of the Corbett Leum Uilleim.

 After a good night's sleep (for a hostel) I set off just before 08.00 with Leslie who had a similar route in mind which would take in Creag Ghuanach, Glas Bheinn and then Beinn na Clioche.

 We followed the track from Loch Ossian Youth Hostel towards Corrour Station for a couple of hundred metres before taking a right-fork onto another excellent track heading WNW towards Loch Treig.

 After circa 3km, we crossed over the Allt Luib Ruairidh, via what looked like a brand new bridge, and below the railway line.

 We continued along this track, descending just over 100m, to reach the end of Loch Treig.